 In a parametric approach to survival analysis, the survival and hazard functions are estimated based on an assumed distribution of the underlying population.
 Commonly used distributions include the Weibull, exponential, normal, log-normal, and gamma distributions.
 We compared the survival models for each of these distributions and found the Weibull models fit the data best, resulting in the least amount of information loss.
 The Weibull distribution is commonly used in other EUL studies due to its ability to represent a wide variety of survival models to fit almost all survival data, including for estimated EULs for residential appliances.

+The residential and commercial sample frame differed in the range of participation years due to differences in utility program tracking for the two sectors.

+Commonly used distributions include the Weibull, exponential, normal, log-normal, and gamma distributions.
+In this study, the Weibull was the best fitting distribution for all measures and is the focus of the remaining discussions.

 While our a priori assumption was that the Weibull distribution was the appropriate choice for estimating EULs for the six residential measures, we nevertheless compared the Akaike information criterion (AIC) from the Weibull survival models to the AIC from survival models using other distributions—exponential, normal, lognormal, loglogistic, and gamma.
 The AIC is a statistical measure of the “information loss” associated with using a particular distribution.
 The AIC criterion is to choose the distribution with the minimum AIC value—representing the least amount of information loss—which was the Weibull distribution.